Primary research interests:

 - Families of dynamical systems

-to translation surfaces.
+associated to translation surfaces.

 - Ph.D. dissertation, Cornell